Julius-Ulee/Announcements-Anime/README.md

 <table align="center">
 <tr>
 <td>📔 Publish Date :</td>
-<td align="center">7/15/2024</td>
+<td align="center">7/17/2024</td>
 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/GWDU82D84/a-steamy-hot-spring-trip-part-2">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/G31UXN95Q/perfect-match">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Flio and his friends have arrived at the hot spring where they encounter the Demon<br>King's group and the Golden-haired Hero who's transformed and chaos ensues.
-While Flio and his<br>friends fight to save the town, Gholl faces off against Yuigarde.</p>
+<p align="center">For cultivation prodigy Wang Ling, defeating a demon king at age 6 is nothing compared<br>to fitting in at highschool.
+And now with supernatural threats on the rise, Wang may<br>have to put his magic studies on hold to save the world!</p>
 </td>
 </tr>
 </table>